Mandatory Credit: Joe Camporeale-USA TODAY Sports. Pictured: Bears defensive end Khalil Mack

 You will see those questions touched on as you read through our staff’s favorite Week 4 NFL bets, which include picks for both Sunday and Monday Night Football.
 Let’s jump right in with some early Sunday afternoon action.

-All odds pulled from 5Dimes overnight on Sept.
+All odds pulled overnight on Sept.
 28, so slight line variations are possible.
 Download The Action Network App to get real-time NFL odds and track your bets.

 SUNDAY’S EARLY ACTION